ay-garg/OpenShift4-AWS-BareMetal-UPI/README.md

 # OpenShift4-AWS-BareMetal-UPI
-Detailed procedure to create an OpenShift 4 BareMetal UPI cluster over AWS.
+Please refer to the post [How to create an OpenShift 4 BareMetal UPI Cluster on AWS?](https://blackhatinside.com/2024/08/10/how-to-create-openshift-4-baremetal-upi-cluster-on-aws/) for detailed steps on deploying the cluster with the provided CloudFormation templates.